revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/MongoDB_Interview_Ques.md

 <details><summary> <b>Show Answer</b> </summary>

-> - Vertical scaling refers to adding additional resouces in a single system to increase it performace such as ram, cpu, etc.
+> - Vertical scaling refers to adding additional resources in a single system to increase it performance such as ram, CPU, etc.
 > - Horizontal scaling refers to adding multiple servers to a single server and partitioning the dataset over those server.

 </details>